poetic/fancy-maps/README.md

 Development
 -----
+  - Install dependencies with `npm install`
-While developing the components themselves, use `gulp` to start the live reload server then navigate to http://localhost:8000.
+  - Start the live reload server using `gulp`
+  - Point your browser to [http://localhost:8000](http://localhost:8000)

 See `gulpfile.js` for more gulp tasks.

 Components
 ----------